 Delaware breastfeeding laws

-In Delaware, mothers are entitled to breastfeed their babies in any public location where they are legally allowed to be.
+In Delaware, mothers are entitled to breastfeed their babies in any public location where they're legally allowed to be.

 District of Columbia breastfeeding laws

-In DC, women are also allowed to breastfeed their babies in any location, public or private, where she has a right to be, and they are exempt from any indecent exposure laws.
+In DC, women are also allowed to breastfeed their babies in any location, public or private, where she has a right to be, and they're exempt from any indecent exposure laws.

 Florida breastfeeding laws

-Fun fact: Florida enacted the first comprehensive breastfeeding legislation in the US (a fact the state is very proud of.)
-It currently states that a women can breastfeed her child wherever she’d like, public or private.
+Fun fact: Florida enacted the first comprehensive breastfeeding legislation in the US (a fact the state is very proud of).
+Law states that a women can breastfeed her child wherever she’d like, public or private.
 It also includes a breastfeeding encouragement policy for facilities that provide maternal and newborn care.

 Georgia breastfeeding laws

-Georgia law emphasizes the importance of breastfeeding and states that a mother has the right to breastfeed anywhere she’s allowed to be with her baby.
+Georgia law emphasizes the importance of breastfeeding and says a mother has the right to breastfeed anywhere she’s allowed to be with her baby.
 (Previously, the law required that the breastfeeding was conducted in a “modest manner,” but that’s since been eliminated.)

 Hawaii breastfeeding laws